Short primer on power

 Better simulation support for custom models.

-More tutorials and examples are included in powerlmm
+More tutorials and examples are included in powerlmm's documentation.

 Found a bug?
 Report it here: https://github.com/rpsychologist/powerlmm.